Stacy Penner

 Three new, two renewed Eminence clusters tackling complex societal problems

-“I am proud of the interdisciplinary research taking place on our campus that is represented in this year’s Eminence clusters,” says Dr. Phil Barker, Vice-Principal, Research and Innovation.
+“I am proud of the interdisciplinary research taking place on our campus that is represented in this year’s research clusters,” says Dr. Phil Barker, Vice-Principal, Research and Innovation.
 “These teams are taking on major challenges in our society, from data safety and AI, to understanding immune cells, optimization of human radiotherapy, aging well and in place, and our homelessness crisis.
 We look forward to realizing the impact of these initiatives in research outcomes and in our community.”

 After a competitive process, VPRI has funded three new clusters and renewed two existing clusters to continue their work.